 Hiring urgency and internal politics

-A role with an internal candidate already in mind, or one that's been posted as a formality, will produce poor outcomes regardless of how well your resume aligns.
+Roles with internal candidates or posted as formalities will fail regardless of alignment.
 The score can't see this.

 Soft skill depth